-We only describe some specific implementations of some general Monte-Carlo techniques.

-Other implementations exist for say AMAF and others.

-- Depending on the amount of resources you have, you can - decide the frequency to update the node information; - decide the frequency to re-pick PV{UCB}; - decide the frequency to prune/unprune nodes.
+- We only describe some specific implementations of some general Monte-Carlo techniques. - Other implementations exist for say AMAF and others. - Depending on the amount of resources you have, you can - decide the frequency to update the node information; - decide the frequency to re-pick PVUCB; - decide the frequency to prune/unprune nodes. - Most of the methods introduced have a statistical flavor. - First the heuristic is "discovered" based on some clever intuitions or observations. - Then people try to fine tune the parameters used in the heuristic manually. - Finally statistical tools are found or established to formally settle it. - Over-use too many heuristics may cause bad side effects. - A general warning for using the cock tail method.